eduardoscsouza/FaceMatch/README.md

 |Train|0.018834181129932404 |0.10289715230464935|0.4456730782985687|
 |Val|0.018753744661808014 |0.10262654721736908|0.44477757811546326|

-*Table 4 - Using the canny edge detector*
+*Table 4 - Using the Canny Edge Detector*